BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   }
 ],
 ```

-3. This might require a Reload Window or just reopening your editor, but you're done don't need to do this again.
-The schema will be always up-to-date with MCM releases.

-Alternatively, you could replace `url` with the schema JSON file path (e.g. could be where you place IDEHelpers or Osi.lua files).
+*Alternatively, you could replace `url` with the schema JSON file path (e.g. could be where you place IDEHelpers or Osi.lua files).
 It should work with the URL though, and this way you'll always have an up-to-date schema.

+3. This might require a Reload Window or just reopening your editor, but you're done!
+You won't need to do this again, and the schema file will be always up-to-date with MCM releases.

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}